MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-While most chemicals in cosmetics pose very little or zero danger, some have been associated with serious health issues, including cancer, and neurological harm.
-Cosmetic chemicals can enter the body through inhalation, the skin, and ingestion, and lead to the same dangers as food chemicals, per this site.
+Though the majority of chemicals in cosmetic products pose very little or absolutely no threat, dozens have been associated to substantial medical issues, such as neurological harm and cancer.
+Chemicals in cosmetics can enter your body through the skin and inhalation, and pose the same problems as food chemicals, per this site.

-Chemicals linked to cancer are found in water, food, and many other ordinary goods.
-But, no type of consumer goods is accountable to less government management than cosmetics, including Eyeshadow.
-While most of the chemicals in cosmetics likely present little risk, exposure to some has been linked to critical health issues, such as cancer.
+Chemicals associated with cancer can be found in food and lots of other ordinary products.
+Yet, no category of consumer products is accountable to less government direction than cosmetics and other personal products, including Eyeshadow.
+Though most of the chemicals in cosmetics very likely pose very little risk, your exposure to a few is associated with major health issues, including cancer.